 How To Easily Install Presets

 Although you can create your own presets, and use the ones that Lightroom provides, from time to time you might want to purchase presets or use free ones that you find on the internet.
-For example, I'm giving you 3 "one click" Lightroom presets along with my Lightroom Starter Kit, just by clicking on the image below!
+For example, I'm giving you 3 "one click" Lightroom presets along with my Lightroom Starter Kit:

 Here's how you can quickly and easily install individual presets.